Employers and employees must both participate in determining and implementing safe and healthy working conditions in the workplace.

 Because of the vital role played by HSRs under the OHS Act 2004, section 76 makes it a criminal offence for an employer to treat an employee less favourably ‘for the dominant reason’ that the employee has been an HSR or has been otherwise active in promoting health and safety.

-In addition to penalising an employer, a court that finds a (1) A statement giving the details of a crime an accused person is claimed to have committed.
-(2) A personal property security.
-(3) A judge’s directions to a jury at the end of a case. under section 76 proved can order that the employee concerned be compensated and/or reinstated to their former position.
+In addition to penalising an employer, a court that finds a charge under section 76 proved can order that the employee concerned be compensated and/or reinstated to their former position.

 As a result of recent amendments to the OHS Act 2004, claims of discrimination against HSRs and others can now be raised in civil proceedings (ss 78A–78E).
-A A person who begins a civil action against another person. has one year to bring a civil claim.
+A plaintiff has one year to bring a civil claim.
 Civil cases are easier to establish than criminal cases as it is only necessary to show that the HSR was dismissed ‘because of’ their occupational health and safety activities.
-The civil The level of proof required level to prove a case in court.
-In criminal cases the prosecution must prove its case beyond reasonable doubt.
-In civil (non-criminal) cases, the plaintiff must prove that their argument is more likely to be true than false.
-This is known as proof on the balance of probabilities. applies.
+The civil standard of proof applies.

 Union access to workplaces